vmware/vic-product/docs/user_doc/vic_app_dev/configure_docker_client.md

 ## Using Docker Environment Variables {#variables}

-If you or the vSphere administrator deploy VCHs with TLS authentication, `vic-machine create` generates a file named `vch_name.env`.
+If the vSphere administrator deploys the VCHs with TLS authentication, `vic-machine create` generates a file named `vch_name.env`.
 The `env` file contains Docker environment variables that are specific to the VCH.
 You can use the `env` file to set environment variables in your Docker client.

 The contents of the `env` files are different depending on the level of authentication with which the VCH was deployed.